Portavita/portavita.github.io/_posts/2019-07-19-PostgreSQL_effective_io_concurrency_benchmarked.markdown

                Index Cond: ((minor >= 800) AND (minor <= 900))
 ```

-The test runs against a machine equipped with SSDs and configured in RAID 10, but I obtained similar results on a machine with only one SSD.
+The test runs against a machine equipped with SSDs and configured in RAID 10, but I obtained similar results on a machine with only one SSD (VM with 6 cores).

 # The test